Lab for Energy & Environment in the Asia-Pacific (LEEAP)

 Energy Transition Policies

 Cross-cutting work that looks at different aspects of policies supporting the low-carbon energy transition.
+For more click on the image or here.

 Fossil Fuel Phase-out

 In this workstream we are examining various aspects of fossil fuel phase-out in the Asia-Pacific region.
 Technology options examined include hydrogen and ammonia co-combustion and CCS/CCUS.
+For more click on the image or here.

 PhD and Postdoctoral Research Collaborators

 Doctoral and postdoctoral students work with us on various aspects of the low carbon energy transition.
+For more click on the image or here.